DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/creating-selectors.md

     ```js
     import { Selector } from 'testcafe';

-    // This selector is created from a function that returns all elements of a specified class.
+    // This selector is created from a CSS selector
+    // that matches all elements of a specified class.
-    const cta-button = Selector('.cta-button');
+    const ctaButton = Selector('.cta-button');

     // This selector is created based on the previous selector and inherits
     // its initializer, but overwrites the `visibilityCheck` parameter.
-    Selector(cta-button, { visibilityCheck: true });
+    Selector(ctaButton, { visibilityCheck: true });
     ```

 * A [DOM Node Snapshot](using-selectors.md#dom-node-snapshot) returned by selector execution.